 Why SEO and Content Marketing Can’t Do Without One Another

 Search Engine Optimization (SEO) and content marketing frequently follow one another in discussions of marketing.
-For years the two have shared a perceived relationship of antagonism as if they were competing marketing strategies.
+For years, the two have shared a perceived relationship of antagonism, as if they were competing in marketing strategies.
 However, the consensus has shifted in recent years, and the two are finally seen as the allies that they are.
 But what exactly are they, where do they overlap, and where do they differ?
-Let us explore these questions to argue why, indeed, SEO and content marketing can’t do without one another.
+Let us explore these questions to argue why SEO and content marketing can’t do without one another.

 What is SEO, and what is content marketing?